ycechungAI/moderngl/docs/topics/buffer_format.rst

     )

 So, the vertices and normals, using ``/v``, are passed to each vertex within an instance.
-This fulfills the rule tha the first VBO in a VAO must have usage ``/v``.
+This fulfills the rule that the first VBO in a VAO must have usage ``/v``.
 These are passed to vertex attributes as::

     in vec3 in_vert;